 - Luis G Paez University Foundation

-- Academic research team "Health, medical knowledge and society".
+- The academic research team “Health, medical knowledge, and society”.
 Externado University of Colombia

 - Center for Intercultural Medical Studies CEMI.
 University of Rosario